Trump vents, insists ‘zero chaos’ in White House

 Standing in the East Room of the White House – beneath the painted gaze of George Washington and where Abraham Lincoln’s body once lay in repose – the 45th commander-in-chief jettisoned any semblance of presidential decorum.

 “I inherited a mess.
 It’s a mess.
-At home and abroad, a mess,” Trump said in an 23 minute opening monologue that bore little resemblance to presidential press conferences past.
+At home and abroad, a mess,” Trump said in a 23-minute opening monologue that bore little resemblance to presidential press conferences past.

 Claiming his administration “is running like a fine-tuned machine” Trump accused the “dishonest” media of stirring-up crises that have sent his approval rating plummeting.